ryan-bradshaw/ryan-bradshaw/README.md

             I love learning how things work.
 It's why I started my career in financial services, where I could learn how markets and financial systems operate and affect us all in both global and personal ways.
 Despite being a successful advisor, however, I could see the writing on the wall: tech is taking over.
 As the traditional role of the advisor as a financial planner and portfolio builder was increasingly automated by software, I began to wonder how those systems worked.
 How were they engineered?
 As I began to self-study basic web development (HTML, CSS, vanilla JavaScript, at first), I realized that this was my passion.
 Time to dive in.
 So I enrolled in a full-stack bootcamp to make coding my career.
             </p>
             <p>
-            Since graduating from Coding Dojo's Full-Time Full-Stack Software Development program in April 2022, I've continued to deepen the skills I learned there, as well as study new concepts.
+            Since graduating from Coding Dojo's Full-Time Full-Stack Software Development program, I've continued to deepen the skills I learned there, as well as study new concepts, with a goal of working in the bleeding edge of Fintech & Web3 applications.
             </p>
             <p>
             Right now I'm studying & developing skills in: